Getting your Trinity Audio player ready...

 “Come out and listen to our message.
 Maybe you’ll find the courage to live your authentic life.”

-After listening to Teena, the woman softened and handed back the card.
-“My apologies.”
+After listening to Teena, the woman fell into a serene state and handed back the card.

-Teena motioned for us to follow her, and we did.
-After we were a few feet away, I looked back, and the girl was standing motionless, eyeing the flyer in her hands.
+Our group moved off.
+After we were a few feet away, I looked back, and the girl was still standing, motionless, eyeing the flyer in her hands.

 “I hope you aren’t taking their judgment to heart.
 I commend you two for being honest about your sexual interests.”